Ain Dubai reopens to public; tickets start at Dh145

 A holding message informing visitors about the closure is no longer visible on Ain Dubai's website.
 Instead, it lists the various ticketing options:

 The attraction operates Tuesday to Friday from 12pm to 9pm; and on the weekends from 11am to 9pm.
-Each ride lasts around 38 minutes and offers 360-degree views of Dubai's skyline.
+Each ride lasts around 38 minutes and offers a 360-degree view of Dubai's skyline.

 It has 48 cabins with a total capacity of 1,750 people.
-From the ground to the top of the tallest cabin, the Ain Dubai tops out at 250 metres.
+From the ground to the top of the tallest cabin, the Ain Dubai towers over the city at 250 metres.
 It is 82 metres taller than the High Roller in Las Vegas.

 Located on Dubai's Bluewaters Island — off the popular Jumeirah Beach Residences (JBR) beachfront — the attraction opened to the public on October 21, 2021.